Jeremy-Diamond/Pokemon_Matching_Game/README.md

 # Future Work
 - Add a timer to the game.
+- Add ability for custom number of cards
 - Hide score counter until board is generated
 - Replace a pokemon that has a missing image with a different pokemon.
 The API is pretty good, but some images are missing.
 - speed up card transitin animation so the game plays faster